 When I presented an essay on “Missing Persons” in Groundviews in March 2013 the reactions were, as usual, mixed and included a derisive dismissal from one “Velu Balendran”.
 However, one individual named Nathan inserted a dose of common sense and also introduced readers – as well as myself – to a pertinent article by two Indians, Ajay Sahni & S. Binodkumar Singh in the Indian magazine Outlook.

 I do not know Nathan and where he resides, but am deeply grateful to him.
-As I am now returning to this topic, I believe that readers should be introduced to his brief thoughts and led to the article he recommended.
+As I am now returning to this topic, I believe that readers should be introduced to his brief thoughts and be led to the article he recommended.
 I will thereafter insert key bibliographic references on the topic from my original essay and its companion piece; while also embellishing this ‘compendium’ with images that provide a glimpse of the context and assorted outcomes in indelible ways beyond words.